Montgomery’s Trick

 Now, we want to calculate the inversion of each element from the inversion of the final accumulated product.
 The trick uses the previously accumulated products for this, as follows.

 How does that work?
 Well, we could explain it by imagining the field inversion as a division.
-This is an intuitive representation only, since there is no such thing as division in $\mathbb{F}_p$.

 The inversion of the accumulated product is equal to the product of all the individual inverses.
 By multiplying it with the elements we don’t want, those inversions are canceled out, and only the element we want remains.